Geography A Level

 How will I be assessed?

 You will receive a variety of classwork and homework exercises throughout the course allowing you to practise the theory and skills you have learnt during the course.
 This will include past paper questions, enabling you to develop the technique needed to be successful in the A Level exams.
+An individual investigation where the student produces a written report accounts for 20% of the A Level grade.

 Good course combinations